 You should leave your new stalk in water for about a week but depending on the amount of light it has, and how strong the individual plant is, this could take a longer or shorter time.

 Things you need to look for with your celery are the outside stalks drying out and the stalk itself shrinking in diameter.

 As the days go by, you should start to see tiny offshoots starting to emerge in the center of the base.
 The leaves will be yellow, to begin with, but as they get larger and stronger they will turn green.

 You should also see the leaves getting larger, the new offshoots get thicker and turning darker and darker green.
 Growth will be slow but if your plant is successful you should see these changes in around seven to eight days.

 STEP FIVE: TRANSPLANT YOUR CELERY INTO SOIL

-After about seven or eight days, when the new shoots are strong and dark green, your new celery is ready to be planted into soil.
+After about seven or eight days, when the new shoots are strong and dark green, your new celery is ready to be planted into the soil.

-NOTE: TREAT YOUR NEW PLANT WELL!
+NOTE: TREAT YOUR NEW PLANT WELL

 Your new celery plant needs plenty of water when it is first planted.
 This will help the roots grow and strengthen the plant overall.
-You should start to see much stronger, greener shoots within about a week or so if it being planted in soil.
+You should start to see much stronger, greener shoots within about a week or so if it is planted in soil.

 If you live in the right climate for growing celery, you might want to plant your new vegetable directly into the garden.
 Just check the temperatures and soil consistency in your garden to make sure your celery will continue to thrive.